 2] Windows Security

 All Windows computers have Windows Security built in to help protect from viruses and other malicious software.
-Once the file is downloaded, the software instantly scans the file, and if it’s a bad one, it is immediately quarantined.
+Once the file is downloaded, the software instantly scans it, and if it’s bad, it is immediately quarantined.

-Open Windows Security and go to Virus and three protection to check if the file has been blocked.
+Open Windows Security and go to Virus and Threat Protection to check if the file has been blocked.

 3] Internet Connections Troubleshooter

-If files download is abruptly stopping, it can be because of unstable internet.
-If your router is working as expected, then you can run the Internet Connection Troubleshooter to let Windows fix a few things such as resetting the adaptor, DNS, reconnect, and so on.
+If the file download abruptly stops, it may be due to an unstable internet connection.
+If your router is working as expected, then you can run the Internet Connection Troubleshooter to let Windows fix a few things, such as resetting the adaptor, DNS, reconnecting, and so on.

 Open Windows Settings and navigate to System > Troubleshoot > Other troubleshooters.
 Locate and run the Internet Connections troubleshooter.
 Once it’s done, try downloading the file again and see it works this time.